List of Tales of Arcadia characters

 Tales of Arcadia is a trilogy of American computer-animated science fantasy television series created for Netflix by Guillermo del Toro and produced by DreamWorks Animation and Double Dare You.
-It follows the inhabitants of the small suburban town of Arcadia Oaks, which is secretly home to various supernatural creatures and the teenage heroes who fight against the forces of evil that lurk in the shadows.
+It follows the inhabitants of the small suburban town of Arcadia Oaks, which is secretly home to various supernatural creatures, and the teenage heroes who fight against the forces of evil that lurk in the shadows.

 The following is a list of characters who have appeared in the show.

 Main characters

 Jim Lake Jr.

-Portrayed by Anton Yelchin (2016–2018) and Emile Hirsch (2018–present).
+Voiced by Anton Yelchin (2016–2018) and Emile Hirsch (2018–2021).

 The main protagonist of Trollhunters and the epilogue film, Rise of the Titans.
-Jim is the first human trollhunter, the son of Barbara Lake, best friends with Toby Domzaski, and the boyfriend of Claire Nunez (but after he destroys the Kronisfere, Claire does not know him at all).
-Around the end of Trollhunters, he was transformed into a half-troll and into a full-on troll in Wizards, by the Arcane Order and the Green Knight.
-However, he is revived back to his human form by Claire and becomes Excalibur's new wielder in Rise of the Titans.
-However, after Toby's heroic death, Jim uses the Kronisfere to go back in time to the morning where he found the amulet and allows Toby to take up the mantle of the trollhunter.
-Jim has killed many great foes that notably include Bular, the Butcher, Gunmar, the Skullcrusher & Bellroc, keeper of the flames.
+Jim is the first human trollhunter, the son of Barbara Lake, best friends with Toby Domzaski, and the boyfriend of Claire Nunez.
+In the third season of Trollhunters, he was transformed into a half-troll and into a full-on troll in Wizards, by the Arcane Order and the Green Knight.
+However, he is revived back to his human form by Claire in Wizards and becomes Excalibur's new wielder in Trollhunters: Rise of the Titans.